corecoding/Vitals/README.md

 The extension uses [sensors] from lm_sensors package (lm-sensors for Debian systems) to read temperature for different CPU cores and adapters, voltage data and fan speed.
-If lm_sensors is not installed, temperature is read from [system files].

 Optionally, this extension uses [hddtemp] to read hard drive temperature data.